CthulhuUSN/StockReporter/StockReporter/README.md

 Database (Manual)
 -----------------
+Use "master_data.sql" to insert initial data into STOCK_TICKER and STOCK_SOURCE tables.

 Use "create_tbl_vw_master_summary.sql" to create master, summary tables, indexes, and summary view.

-Use "master_data.sql" to insert initial data into STOCK_TICKER and STOCK_SOURCE tables.
+Use "create tbl_vw_historical.sql" to create stock historical and summary table/view.

 Running application
 -------------------
 src/stockreporter/StockReporter is the main class to run the application.
 The application does not ship with database but "stockreporter.prod" will be auto-created (tables, initial master data for STOCK_SOURCE and STOCK_TICKER, indexes, and views) when the application is executed for the first time.
-The application scraps the stock data based on STOCK_SOURCE and STOCK_TICKER data.
+The application scraps the stock summary and historical data based on STOCK_SOURCE and STOCK_TICKER data.
 When you run test cases, please drop the database to have clean data.

 Note:
 ----
-As of Apr 07, 2019 the application scraps the data based on STOCK_SOURCE.
+As of Apr 21, 2019 the application scraps the data based on STOCK_SOURCE.
 The application may not function if there is a change in the source data format. e.g. The website may be redesigned or change in html format.

 Running Test
 ------------